And that's not really surprising, because there are two kinds of 'Javi'.

 Confusion arises because in Europe (but not in the UK) the Javanese name is sometimes applied to Oriental Longhair cats.

-Orientals have the same body-type as Siamese cats, long and slender.
+Oriental cats have the same body-type as Siamese do - long, slender and angular.
 The Longhair variety has the same long, silky coat as other Siamese-derived long-haired cats.

-However, these cats are one-colored (known in breed-speak as 'self-colored'), meaning that their bodies and their points are the same color – no distinction between the two.
+However, these cats are one-colored (known in breed speak as 'self-colored' or 'selfs').This means that their bodies and their points are the same color – there's no distinction between the two.

-Oriental colors are all those found in the Siamese - black, blue, chocolate, lilac, red, apricot, cream, cinnamon, caramel and fawn, as well as tabby, tortoiseshell, smoke (which is one-colored with a silver undercoat), and white.
+The Oriental colors are all those which are found in the Siamese - black, blue, chocolate, lilac, red, apricot, cream, cinnamon, caramel and fawn, as well as tabby, tortoiseshell, smoke (one-colored with a silver undercoat), and white.